Här ett antal publikationer från 2012-2017 som rör EDS och hypermobilitet ur fysioterapeutisk synvinkel.

 i fulltext om man registrerar sig först (kostnadsfritt)

-- Rosemary Keer, Director, Central London Physiotherapy Clinic, Harley Street, London, UK
+- where can i buy accutane yahoo Rosemary Keer, Director, Central London Physiotherapy Clinic, Harley Street, London, UK

 JHS frequently presents with a complex array of symptoms, with pain being the predominant feature.
 Other reported symptoms include feelings of instability, subluxation, dislocation, stiffness, and incoordination.
 The condition is often not recognized and symptoms can therefore be present for a long time before a diagnosis is made.
 This can lead to physical deconditioning [ 16 ] and psychological effects such as anxiety, anger, and the loss of confidence in oneself and in healthcare professionals.